Lorenzo1208/Valo-Stats-Tracker/README.md

 # Valorant Stats Analyzer

-**Valorant Stats Analyzer** is a web-based application designed to help players analyze their personal performance in Valorant using Riot's official APIs and RSO (Riot Sign-On) authentication.
+**Valorant Stats Analyzer** is a community-focused web application that empowers Valorant players to analyze, understand, and improve their gameplay using Riot's official APIs and RSO (Riot Sign-On) authentication.

-The app will allow users to securely log in with their Riot account and visualize detailed statistics from their recent matches.
-The goal is to help players track their progress, identify patterns in their gameplay, and improve over time.
+Our mission is to deliver **advanced insights**, **interactive visualizations**, and **AI-powered suggestions** through a clean, secure interface.
+This tool is designed to be **fully opt-in**, in compliance with Riot’s Developer Policy.

 ---

+## 🔥 What Makes This App Unique?

+Unlike existing trackers, our app focuses on **personalized, high-level insights** that go beyond basic K/D or agent usage.
+We aim to **transform data into coaching**, thanks to a mix of AI, UX, and statistical analysis.

-## 🔍 Features (Planned)
+### ✅ Innovative Features (Planned)

-- 📊 **Match History Viewer** – Display full details of recent matches (agents, map, score, kills/deaths, etc.)
-- 💀 **Death Heatmaps** – See where you tend to die on each map
-- 🧠 **Performance Insights** – Detect which agents you perform best with
-- 📈 **Trend Analysis** – Track evolution of key stats over time
-- 🗂️ **Secure Authentication** – Use Riot's RSO OAuth2 to protect player data and ensure privacy
+- 🔥 **Dynamic Heatmaps** – Visualize deaths, kills, or assists per map, agent, and round over time
+- 📊 **Behavioral Trend Tracking** – Analyze how your playstyle evolves across patches or roles
+- 🧠 **AI-powered Coaching** – Get custom suggestions for agent pick, map approach, or weapon usage
+- 📌 **Clutch Review Assistant** – Automatically extract rounds where you were the last alive or defused/planted
+- 📍 **Map-Specific Strategy Insights** – Identify your strongest and weakest bomb sites or map zones
+- 📈 **Performance Consistency Index** – See how stable your KDA, win rate, and HS% are across time
+- 🧪 **Experimental Agent Switch Simulation** – Estimate how a role/agent change could impact your results
+- 🕵️‍♂️ **Mirror Me Mode** – Compare your stats with similar players to detect growth potential
+- ⏱️ **Time-of-Day Impact** – Find your peak performance window based on game time
+- 🛠️ **Custom Training Targets** – Automatically suggest drills based on weaknesses (e.g., headshot % with rifles)

 ---

-## 🔐 How it works
+## 🔐 How it Works

-1. Players authenticate via Riot's RSO (OAuth2)
+1. Players securely authenticate via Riot's RSO (OAuth2 flow)
-2. The app retrieves the player's PUUID securely
-3. Using `VAL-MATCH-V1` and related endpoints, we fetch match history
+2. The app retrieves their PUUID and match history using `VAL-MATCH-V1`
-4. Data is visualized in charts, tables, and on interactive maps
+3. Data is processed and enhanced using custom analytics
+4. Players get visual dashboards, graphs, maps, and AI recommendations

+All data is:
+- 🔒 Stored locally (client-side or backend with encryption)
+- 🔐 Displayed only to the authenticated user
+- 📘 Fully compliant with Riot’s opt-in policy

 ---

-## 🚧 Project Status
+## 🚀 Project Status

-- ✅ GitHub Pages demo site published
+- ✅ GitHub Pages front-end prototype deployed
-- ⚙️ Currently building the backend logic
-- 📌 Match parsing and data visualization in progress
+- ⚙️ Backend parsing & secure API integration in progress
+- 🧪 AI models in R&D for performance prediction and player segmentation
-- 📍 OAuth2 integration with Riot RSO planned for public testing
+- 🔐 RSO authentication flow planned and documented

 ---

 ## 🖼️ Prototype Preview

-### Application Architecture
+### 🧱 Application Architecture
 ![Application Architecture](Archi.png)

-### Dashboard Mockup
+### 📊 Dashboard Mockup
 ![Dashboard Mockup](Mockup.png)

 ---

+## 📦 Tech Stack

+- Frontend: **HTML/CSS/JS**, fully responsive layout
+- Backend: (Planned) **Node.js + Express + MongoDB**
+- Data processing: (Planned) **Python + Pandas + scikit-learn**
+- API Integration: **Riot Games Developer API (VAL-MATCH-V1, RSO)**

+---

 ## ⚠️ Disclaimer

-This project is under development and not affiliated with Riot Games.
-All data is retrieved via the official Riot Games API under their developer terms.
+This is a **non-commercial, in-development** project made for educational and community purposes.
+It is **not affiliated with Riot Games**.
+All data is accessed through the official API, with player consent via RSO login.

+> Riot Games, Valorant, and all related trademarks are property of Riot Games, Inc.

+---

+## 📫 Contact & Feedback

+If you're a Riot developer reviewing this, feel free to reach out via the Developer Portal message section.
+We are open to suggestions and collaborations to improve the player experience.